Meet Maggie Malone, LCSW

 • Clinical Social Work License in GA (LCSW)

-• Member of the Georgia Society for Clinical Social Work; Culture of Connection Committee Member
+• Member of the Georgia Society for Clinical Social Work; Culture of Care Committee Member

 • Board Member of Atlanta Group Psychotherapy Society (AGPS) and Member of the American Group Psychotherapy Association (AGPA)